Registering Artificial Insemination (AI) Calves

 a cow needs to:

-- All donor dams must be parent verified by DNA at a laboratory approved by the Canadian Angus Association.
+- All donor dams must be parent verified by DNA to the fullest extent possible at a laboratory approved by the Canadian Angus Association.

 - Any donor dams that have a known carrier of any genetic condition, for which there is a DNA test commercially available, within the first two (2) generations of their pedigree are required to be tested prior to Donor Dam Approval being granted.